semmel/ramda/README.md

 [![NPM Version](https://img.shields.io/npm/v/semmel-ramda.svg?style=flat-square)](https://www.npmjs.com/package/semmel-ramda)

 This fork of [Ramda](https://ramdajs.com) serves to publish a more up-to-date version of Ramda to npm which does not suffer from the [broken build process](https://github.com/ramda/ramda/issues/3062).
+The latest *semmel-ramda* `v.0.33.0` corresponds to *ramda*'s master branch in January 2021.

 It includes committed code which is not published in the `ramda` package.
 E.g.
 - Update `package.json` to allow [consuming the library as ES module](https://github.com/ramda/ramda/pull/2999),